Divisibility of the coefficients of modular polynomials: Proof of the main results

-In residue characteristics $p=2$ or $3$ the coefficients $a_{i,j}$ typically have larger valuations, for which we need a more technical result.
+In residue characteristics $p=2$ or $3$ the coefficients $a_{i,j}$ typically have larger valuations than those obtained in Theorem \ref{thm:bigprimes}.
+In the special case $E_1=E_2 = E$, we use V\'elu's formulae to obtain the following technical result.
 Suppose $E$ is defined by a minimal Weierstrass equation over $A$ with good reduction

 and define as usual the associated quantities in $A$:

 Then $j(E) = c_4^3/\Delta$ and $v(\Delta)=0$.

 For $N > 1$, we now define the following polynomials in $K[x_0,x_1,x_2,x_3,y_0]$.
 If $N$ is odd, then